Using Donor Sperm

 Meet with Our Genetic Counselors

 Patients interested in using donor sperm will meet with our Genetic Counselors to ensure an appropriate match.
-They will also meet with our mental health team to discuss relationship and family dynamics, age-appropriate ways to disclose to their children how they were conceived and issues related to anonymity and a possible search for biological siblings in the future.
+You will also meet with our mental health team to discuss relationship and family dynamics, age-appropriate ways to disclose to your children how they were conceived and issues related to anonymity and a possible search for biological siblings in the future.

-If a patient decides to use a known sperm donor, the donor must be screened by a licensed sperm bank prior to donation in accordance with federal law.
+If you decide to use a known sperm donor, the donor must be screened by a licensed sperm bank prior to donation in accordance with federal law.
 The donor also has the option to attend the patient’s initial consultation.

-If a patient opts for an anonymous or open-identity donor, RMA’s care team will help guide the selection process by providing a list of reputable donor sperm banks in the area.
-RMA’s care team will also ensure the match is the healthiest possible choice based on the genetic information available and help with decisions like how many and which types of vials of sperm to purchase.
+If you opt for an anonymous or open-identity donor, we will help guide the selection process by providing a list of reputable donor sperm banks in the area.
+We will also ensure the match is the healthiest possible choice based on the genetic information available and help with decisions like how many and which types of vials of sperm to purchase.